q3769/conseq4j/README.md

 #### More details

-On the API level, you get a good old JDK `ExecutorService` out of a conseq's `getSequentialExecutor(Object sequenceKey)` method.
-As such, you can use it the same way as you would with any `ExecutorService`:
+On the API level, you get a good old JDK `ExecutorService` as the sequential executor from a conseq's `getSequentialExecutor(Object sequenceKey)` method.
+As such, you can use the executor with all the same syntax and semantics an `ExecutorService` supports to run your tasks:

 ```
 public interface ConcurrentSequencer {